mariatorrentedev/express-auth-api/README.md

 3. Create another service insde the same project for the DB.

-**_Note: This repo includes a github workflow that will do CI/CD for both, the DB and the server, in order for it to work we would need to add some secrets to our repo:_**
+**_Note: This repo includes a GitHub workflow that will do CI/CD for both, the DB and the server.
+In order for it to work we would need to add some secrets to our repo:_**

-4. Create a `RAILWAY_TOKEN` https://railway.app/project/<your_project_id>/settings/tokens.
+4. Create a `RAILWAY_TOKEN` [here](https://railway.app/project/) under your project _settings>tokens_.

 ### Github